VRLabs/IsRendering-Detection/README.md

 ## How it works

 * The prefab contains a sub-animator, a sender, a receiver, and a renderer.
-* The sub-animator constantly animates the sender on, which is setting ``IsRendering`` to true.
+* The sub-animator constantly animates the sender on, setting ``IsRendering`` to true.
 * When the renderer is not in view, the sub-animator stops running and will no longer animate the sender on.
-* The main-animator can then animate the sender off, which sets ``IsRendering`` to false.
+* The main-animator can then animate the sender off, setting ``IsRendering`` to false.

 ## Install guide